nion-software/nionswift/docs/user_interface.rst

 With an image selected, use the calibrations subsection to

 * Change the offset, scale, and units on the y and x axes.
 The default units for images is nanometers (nm).

-The calibration formula is ``x' = x * scale + offset``.
+* Apply the calibration formula ``x' = x * scale + offset``.
 You can enter scale and offset values as fractions, such as "1/2".

 * Change the intensity offset, scale, and units of the selected image.

 * Change the coordinate system using the :guilabel:`Display` combo box.
-This also changes how the cursor position over a display item is shown in the Info panel.
+This also affects how the cursor position is shown in the Info panel.
 See :ref:`data-items` for more information.

 Line Plot Calibrations
 ++++++++++++++++++++++